jboz/commons-test/README.md

 _note that you can not even change the persistence.xml file name, but soon I hope :)_

 ### Support or Contact
-Julien Boz : "julienboz" on gmail ;)
+Create an issue on Guthub, or a pull request ;)